My 12-year-old and I were on our way to a meeting at her new school when she asked, “Is there anything good about middle school?”

 6. You’re going to need to be brave.

 Middle school is a great time to discover more about yourself.
 Enjoy singing?
 Join the choir.
 Think basketball is your thing?
 Try out for the team, even if you don’t make it.
 Love trivia?
 Sign up for the Quiz Bowl team.
-It will be scary, and sometimes you will fail, but you will never regret trying.
+It will be scary, and one thing middle schoolers should know is that sometimes you will fail, but you will never regret trying.

 7. Yes, there is drama—lots of it.